BreeMad/Customer-Sales-and-Profitability-Analysis/README.md

 ## Recommendations
 After analyzing the data, the recommended strategies the retail team can implement to elevate performance are:

-1. High sales do not necessarily mean high profits.
-Therefore, it is important to focus on profits, not just sales.
+1. To focus on profits, not just sales.
 2. Some projects and areas are continuously losing money, requiring improvement or removal.
 3. Marketing should be tailored toward individual customers since they are the segment that contributes to the most profits.
 4. Seasonal trends occur each year, so planning for inventory and promotions should be made particularly for the busy Q4 period.